taroooyan/bg-wiki/Nano-Operation-Manual.md

 * Safecast Geiger Bot app works in iOS devices.

-Although there’s occasional talk on the web about working on an android version, the porting of geigerbot into android is unlikely.
-See “Android / Platform Support Mini-FAQ” in https://sites.google.com/site/geigerbot/docs , The app author Nick Dolezal writes, "The majority of what Geiger Bot does is heavily tied to iOS-specific frameworks.
-It would almost all have to be rewritten."

 Nick Dolezal  on Oct 12:

 >“The server update process for the app's map data runs every 4 hours starting at midnight GMT, and takes about 10 minutes to run on the server.
 It will not run if there weren't any new measurements since the last update, so you can have periods greater than 4 hours where the app will not update with the message "You already have the most recent data".
 It is not really ideal but at least it's working and it will be some time before I can come back to it.